oneapi-src/oneDAL/docs/source/system-requirements.rst

 - Windows Server 2019 or higher
 - macOS* 10.14 or higher

-To build examples with DPC++ API extensions, you also need:
+To build examples with SYCL API extensions, you also need:

 - GNU* Make on Linux*, nmake on Windows*